lildude/gonefora.run/_drafts/work-clearly-affects-my-training.md

 ![Elevation Jumps](/assets/elevation-jumps.png){:class="center"}

 Those are considerable and very obvious jumps.
 So what can then be attributed to?
 Work, well sort of.
-They coincide with when our company Summit occurred and the runs I did at each Summit.
+They coincide with when our company summits occurred and the runs I did at each.
 In 2014 we went to Whistler and I ran right to the top of Whistler and this year we went to Colorado Springs and I ran up "The Incline".

-So if anyone tells you work doesn't play nice with your running, tell them then they need to find a better job :stuck_out_tongue_winking_eye:.
+So if anyone tells you work doesn't play nice with your running, tell them they need to find a better job :stuck_out_tongue_winking_eye:.